IMPORTANT ANNOUNCEMENT TO ALL STATE AGENCIES AND GRANTEE ORGANIZATIONS

 Indirect Cost Rate Negotiation for Illinois Grantees

 The Governor’s Office of Management and Budget has contracted with Crowe Horwath to negotiate Indirect Cost Rate Agreements with Illinois Grantees.
 The Grant Accountability and Transparency Unit received permission from the Federal Government to centralize the negotiation of the indirect cost rate to allow a grantee to negotiate one rate with the State of Illinois.
 The centrally approved rate will be accepted by all state grant making agencies, instead of requiring a grantee to negotiate separate rates with each state grant making agency when grantees receive grants with multiple agencies.
-Grantees who have completed the grantee registration, pre-qualification and fiscal and administrative risk assessment will receive an invitation from Crowe Horwath to submit an indirect cost rate proposal for purposes of negotiating a rate.
+New grantees who have completed the grantee registration, pre-qualification, fiscal and administrative risk assessment and accept a Notice of State Award (NOSA) will receive an invitation from Crowe Horwath to submit an indirect cost rate proposal or election.

 State of Illinois Indirect Cost Rate proposal and election deadlines

-INITIAL SUBMISSION (Applies to all State of Illinois Grantees for SFY ’17)
+INITIAL SUBMISSION (Applies to all State of Illinois Grantees)

 Uniform Guidance (2 CFR 200) requires annual submission of an indirect cost proposal or rate election.
 The Centralized Indirect Cost Rate system will be used for annual renewals.
 Annual submissions must be received within six (6) months after the Grantee’s fiscal year end.

 Questions Regarding the Indirect cost rate Extention